 Charge of the Committee on Theses:

-Provide written comments for each thesis reviewed.
+Provide written comments for each thesis proposal and thesis reviewed.

 Reporting the Committee’s recommendation to the Council in writing and also verbally.

-Provide a written report for the Transactions and a verbal report at the Executive Session.
+The Committee Chair to provide a written report for the Transactions and a verbal report at the Executive Session.

 Composition of the Committee on Theses: